Using the H5P Interactive Video Tool

 4. Click Edit copyright to add details of the video copyright, whether it is yours or belongs to someone else.
 For more information about copyright and why it matters for external content, please see the article Adding Content Without Breaching Copyright.

-5. Click the Start screen options: Interactive Video tab to expand options for how the video playback appears to the student.
+5. Click the Interactive Video tab to expand options for how the video playback appears to the student.

 This is only for video files and is not supported for YouTube Videos.
 If you are using a YouTube Video, go to Step Three.